-The Compensation Committee is currently composed of William J. Boden and Ronald Hall, who are independent directors.
-The two members of the Compensation Committee are experienced participants in business or finance and have sat on the board of directors of other companies, charities or business associations, in addition to the Board of Directors.
+The Compensation Committee is currently composed of William J. Boden and Ronald Hall, who are independent directors, and Christian G. Pilon, who is not independent.
+William J. Boden is Chair of the Compensation Committee.
+The members of the Compensation Committee are experienced participants in business or finance and have sat on the board of directors of other companies, charities or business associations, in addition to the Board of Directors.